Jane Goodall to receive honorary doctorate from University of Winnipeg

 Goodall is known mostly for her groundbreaking work with primates that spanned over decades beginning in the 1960s.
 She established the Jane Goodall Institute in 1977 to help fund research, education, community development and conservation.

-"Dr. Goodall spends considerable time and effort, through the Jane Goodall Institute and in particular its Roots & Shoots program, educating and inspiring our next generation of leaders," said Annette Trimbee, U of W vice-chancellor.
+"Dr. Goodall spends considerable time and effort, through the Jane Goodall Institute and in particular its Roots & Shoots program, educating and inspiring our next generation of leaders," said Annette Trimbee, U of W president and vice-chancellor.
 "She has an amazing ability to speak from the heart and reminds all of us that we are interconnected beings on this planet.
 It is our privilege to honour her with our highest award."

 Goodall was last in Winnipeg in 2015, when she spoke in front of a sold-out crowd at the U of W as part of the Axworthy Distinguished Lecture Series on Social Justice and the Public Good.